Welcome to the new KidsHealth website! See what is new.

 • infant botulism is a very rare condition

-• it can happen when an infant swallows spores which grow in the intestines
+• it can happen when a baby swallows spores from the Clostridium botulinum bacteria

-• honey is a known source of the bacteria spores that cause botulism
+• honey is a known source of the Clostridium botulinum bacteria spores

 • pēpi should be at least 12 months old before they eat honey